jonstrutz11/jonstrutz11.github.io/_posts/2021-01-15-Initial-App-Design.md

 ![Logo Ideas](/assets/images/blog-kamekurosu/drawn-logo-ideas.jpg){:class="blogVerticalImage bigImage"}
 <figcaption class="blogImageCaption">Possible logo ideas - I eventually settled on the one in the lower right</figCaption>

 While thinking about logos, I also settled on the name KameKurosu.
-Kame (pronounced kah-meh) means turtle in Japanese, and if you know anything about me, you know I love turtles :turtle:.
+Kame (pronounced kah-meh) means turtle in Japanese, and if you know anything about me, you know I love turtles.
 Kame, which is written as 亀, has elements that sort of look like a grid, or a crossword puzzle!
 That led me to call the app KameKurosu, where Kurosu (pronounced ku-roh-su) means “cross”, short for crossword.
 In Japanese, you would write KameKurosu as 亀クロス (note that Kurosu is written in katakana since it originates from the English word, cross).
 To put this all into a nice, square logo, I made クロス vertical (often, Japanese text is written vertically) and centered above the “tail” of the turtle kanji.
 This then became the logo which I used on my drawn splash screen:

 ![Splash Screen Wireframe](/assets/images/blog-kamekurosu/drawn-splash-screen.jpg){:class="blogVerticalImage"}
 <figcaption class="blogImageCaption">Splash screen idea - logo is simple and balanced</figCaption>